Cotton Sourcing Map for Brands: 2026 Origin Guide

 Can I source Chinese cotton for US-bound products?

 Legally yes, if it's verifiably non-Xinjiang.
 Practically, most US importers avoid Chinese cotton entirely because of UFLPA enforcement cost.
-CBP detained more than 15,600 shipments worth $3.6 billion between 2022 and 2025 (CBP, 2025).
+CBP has reviewed more than 18,000 shipments worth about $3.81 billion since 2022, holding 16,755 of them (CBP, 2026).
 For EU-bound goods, Chinese non-Xinjiang cotton is widely accepted with standard chain-of-custody documentation.

 What's the minimum order for GOTS cotton?